 Taxis take passengers to the central city hotels and its best to negotiate a fixed fare upfront.

-Parking at Jomo Kenyatta International Airport is charged at KSH 60 per hour for short-term parking, and KSH 700 per day for long-term parking.
+Parking at Jomo Kenyatta International Airport is charged at KSH 60 per hour for short-term parking.

 Nairobi Airport Taxis: the taxi fares above are intended as a guideline only.